 New Scandinavian Cooking

 Shot entirely on location in Norway, this culinary travel series offers a rich visual tour of Nordic cuisine, culture and history.
-Award-winning TV host, food journalist and cookbook author Andreas Viestad treats viewers to an eye-opening voyage through his native country, where he creates tantalizing recipes in outdoor locations, against stunning backdrops.
-In each episode, Andreas makes enticing dishes using locally sourced ingredients, including vegetables and grains from the rich agricultural farmlands, fresh fish from the sea and wild game from the vast forests of Scandinavia.
+Award-winning TV hosts, food journalists and cookbook authors Tina Nordstrom and Andreas Viestad treat viewers to an eye-opening voyage through their native country.
+In each episode, they make enticing dishes in stunning outdoor locations using locally sourced ingredients, including vegetables and grains from the rich agricultural farmlands, fresh fish from the sea and wild game from the vast forests of Scandinavia.
 The easily replicated recipes help viewers bring the aromas and tastes of Norway into their home kitchens.

 New Scandinavian Cooking Previous Broadcasts

 KQED 9: Sat, Jun 29, 2013 -- 8:30 AM

 Andreas visits hot spots around Iceland, even trying his hand at grilling inside volcano.
 In addition to a lamb dish, he cooks salmon and vegetables in a secluded geyser.
 He learns to makes artisanal salt, and later uses it in a salt-baked, herb-infused trout dish.

 Back to the Roots (Episode #404H)

 KQED 9: Sat, Jun 15, 2013 -- 8:30 AM